Burns cause varying degrees of pain, blisters, swelling, and skin loss.

 Superficial minor burns

-Often, the only treatment required is application of an antibiotic cream, such as silver sulfadiazine.
-The cream prevents infection and forms a seal to prevent further bacteria from entering the wound.
+Often, the only treatment required is application of an antibiotic salve or cream, such as silver sulfadiazine.
+The salves prevent infection and form a seal to prevent further bacteria from entering the wound.
 A sterile bandage is then applied to protect the burned area from dirt and further injury.
 A tetanus vaccination Diphtheria-Tetanus-Pertussis Vaccine The diphtheria, tetanus, and pertussis vaccine is a combination vaccine that protects against these three diseases: Diphtheria usually causes inflammation of the throat and mucous membranes... read more is given if needed.

 Care at home includes keeping the burn clean to prevent infection.
-In addition, many people are given analgesics (pain relievers), sometimes opioids Opioid Analgesics In some cases, treating the underlying disorder eliminates or minimizes the pain.
-For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more , for at least a few days.
+In addition, many people are given analgesics (pain relievers), sometimes opioids Opioid Pain Relievers Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more , for at least a few days.
 The burn can be covered with a nonstick bandage or with sterile gauze.
 The gauze can be removed without sticking by first being soaked in water.

 Deep minor burns